dennisss/dacha/pkg/cluster/machines/jbod/index.md

 The exact PCB stackup you order matters such that the board is designed for controlled 100 ohm differntial impedance and high power (8A).
 The settings that currently work are the following from JLCPCB:

 - 1oz outer and 1oz inner copper.
 4 layer.
 1.6mm pcb
-- 'JLC041611-7628' standup.
+- 'JLC041611-7628' stackup.
-    - We use the following values in the design:
+    - We use the following values in the design to make the SAS data lines 100 ohm impedance:
         - 0.2mm trace spacing
         - 0.2126mm trace width
 - Min via hole size: 0.3mm